 Your appointment starts with Dr. Spillers and his team scanning your teeth into the Cerec machine.
 After the tooth is prepared for the crown, we will use the Cerec software to digitally design your custom crown.
 We love including the patient in this process from beginning to end.
 After the design is finalized, the crown is sent to the milling unit and the crown is fabricated.
 The fabrication process takes between 10-40 minutes depending on the material used.
 During this time, you can relax and watch TV or play on your cell phone.
 Once the process is complete, we will of course always show you the final crown prior to cementing it.
 This is so you can approve the cosmetics of the crown and give us the final approval that you love it!

-There have been many wonderful advances in dental technology in the last 10 years and you can trust that Dr. Spillers and his team are current with the latest crown materials and cements.
-In almost all cases we recommend ceramic crowns that are metal free.
+There have been many wonderful advances in dental technology in the last 10 years and you can trust that Dr. Spillers and his Summit Dental team are current with the latest crown materials and cements.
+In almost all cases, we recommend ceramic crowns that are metal free.
 These crowns are made of only one solid material, unlike crowns in the past where porcelain was layered on top of a metal coping.
-These old crowns did not appear as lifelike as the new ceramic materials and they were prone to chips and fractures.
+These old crowns did not appear as lifelike as the new ceramic materials, and they were prone to chips and fractures.
 Over time, these crowns also created additional wear on the healthy teeth opposing them.
-With our knowledge of the newest ceramics you can be sure we will deliver custom natural looking crowns that take advantage of all the advances science can offer.
-We will also seek out new technology and make sure our patients are receiving the best researched and longest lasting crown materials.
+With our knowledge of the newest ceramics, you can be sure we will deliver custom natural looking crowns that take advantage of all the advances science can offer.
+We will also seek out modern technology and make sure our patients are receiving the best researched and longest lasting crown materials.

 Office Hours:Monday - Friday